-These marvels are suitable for living fences, brush fire defense, and even home-grown burglar protection.
-In-ground succulents can be combined with container-grown species for added emphasis, especially with those which may need moving seasonally out of the adverse weather.
+In-ground succulents can be combined with container-grown species for added emphasis, especially with those species which may need moving seasonally during adverse weather.

 Gardeners worldwide use them as stunning single-use focal point plants, durable groundcovers for difficult slopes, patio accents, or grouped in colorful combinations.